Can Sodium Bond With Carbon

 Q: Are sodium-carbon bonds common?

 A: No, simple, direct sodium-carbon bonds are not common.
-However, organosodium compounds, where sodium is bonded to carbon within a larger molecular structure, are known and studied in organometallic chemistry.
+That said, organosodium compounds, where sodium is bonded to carbon within a larger molecular structure, are known and studied in organometallic chemistry.

 Q: How reactive are sodium-carbon bonds?